iutinvg/iutinvg.github.io/_posts/2016-05-03-programming-best-practices.md

 So if you find it important then consider a set of simple principles put into neat aphorisms: [The Zen of Python](https://www.python.org/dev/peps/pep-0020/).
 Ignore "of Python", it works for any language.

-So, saying about coding styles, we won't find it surprising that [Android Code Style](http://s.android.com/source/code-style.html) is quite detached from Java actually.
+Thus, saying about coding styles, we won't find it surprising that [Android Code Style](http://s.android.com/source/code-style.html) is quite detached from Java actually.

+Similarly, there is a set of [Git Best Practices](http://sethrobertson.github.io/GitBestPractices/).

 ---